minahilx/BlobAnimationUsingCSS/README.md

 # ImageBlobAnimationUsingCSS

-A visually dynamic project that showcases the artistry of a self-created animated blob using CSS.
+A visually dynamic web page that showcases the artistry of a self-created animated blob using CSS.
 Features include:

 Custom Blob Animation: Self-created animated blob using CSS.